ewang0/linkedin-to-pdf/README.md

 ## ✨ Features

 - 🔐 **LinkedIn Authentication**
-  Users log in via LinkedIn to securely scrape their profile data.
+  Users log in via LinkedIn to scrape their profile data.
 - 🔎 **Profile Scraper**
   Utilizes [Playwright](https://playwright.dev/) to extract work experience, education, and more from LinkedIn.
 - 🧾 **PDF Resume Generation**